 - Support manufacturing, testing, and building representative prototypes.

-- Courses in business development and startups, including new offering of the Lean Launchpad (since 2014)
+- Courses in business development and startups, including new offering of the Lean Launchpad.

-- Goal: Create a Culture of Innovation and Entrepreneurship at TTU
+- Goal: Create a Culture of Innovation and Entrepreneurship at Tech

 - Centrally located on campus and accessible to all TTU students and faculty